 The asset allocation is established in concert with the investment objective, capital market expectations, projected actuarial liabilities, and resulting cash flows.
-Table 3 indicates estimated net cash flows (employer contributions minus benefit payments) and associated probabilities that are implicit in this policy statement, assuming the Legislature adheres to system funding provisions in current law.
+Table 3 indicates estimated net cash flows (benefit payments less employer and employee contributions) and associated probabilities that are implicit in this policy statement, assuming the Legislature adheres to system funding provisions in current law.
 Additionally, the annualized income yield of the fund is projected to approximate 2% to 3%.